The history of iOS is quite long. It may not be as storied as that of Android, but that doesn’t make it any less fascinating.

 iOS 10 introduces new features like live filters, safari split view, magnifier and portrait.
 The new TV app replaced the older Video app and users now had the ability to delete system apps as well.

 2017 was a big year for Apple.
-They announced the A11 Bionic SoC and launched the iPhone X. The two other phone launched in that same year include the iPhones 8 and 8+.
+They announced the A11 Bionic SoC and launched the iPhone X. The two other phones launched in that same year included the iPhones 8 and 8+.
 The iPhone X itself brought iOS 11 with it. iOS 11 was supported by all existing iPhones except the iPhone 4S which was discontinued after an amazing 6 year run.

 At this point in the history of iOS, it was announced that iPhones would be supported for around 6 years with the latest iOS updates.